Cyprus incorporation services

 Compliance

-Registered shares of par value, preference shares, redeemable preference shares and shares with no voting rights.
+Cyprus companies can issue registered shares of par value, preference shares, redeemable preference shares, and shares with no voting rights.

 Directors

-All Cypriot companies must appoint a company secretary, who may be a natural person or body corporate.
-It is advisable to appoint a resident company secretary.
+All Cypriot companies must appoint a company secretary, who can be a natural person or a corporate body.
+It is advisable to appoint a resident company secretary for compliance.

-Every company must prepare a full set of financial statements in accordance with International Financial Reporting Standards, and every parent company that has one or more subsidiaries, other than a company which is itself a wholly owned subsidiary, should present consolidated financial statements.
+As of 2003, the Companies Law requires every company to prepare a full set of financial statements in accordance with International Financial Reporting Standards (IFRS).
+Additionally, parent companies with one or more subsidiaries must present consolidated financial statements.

 Shareholders